Collection points are currently closed. Thank you for donating!

 add remove

-Handmade items must be brand new and not used, in a package with instructions, where it was made, by who and use of product information.
+Handmade items must be unused, in a package with instructions, including where it was made, by who and use of product information.

 Can I donate used or lightly used clothes (including bras)?